SHIRE Lab

 Welcome

-At the Nicolas lab we study how people make sense of the social world.
-Our research is at the intersection of social cognition and interdisciplinary quantitative methods (e.g., machine learning and natural language processing).
-Specific topics include spontaneous stereotyping, perceptions of individuals who belong to multiple social groups (e.g., Multiracial and intersectional identities), first impressions based on facial appearance, and social biases in Artificial Intelligence.
+At the SHIRE Lab we study how people think about the social world and how Artificial Intelligence (AI) models learn and reproduce these social representations.
+Our research is at the intersection of social cognition and interdisciplinary quantitative methods (e.g., computer vision and natural language processing).
+More specific topics include linguistic social cognition, intersectional perceptions, social biases in AI, and human-computer interaction.

 Posts